verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] The world is too quiet without you nearby.
 - [ ] Here I bought you flowers...
 They needed sunshine so you were the obvious choice.
 - [ ] Has anything you have done made your life better?
+- [ ] I wish I knew how to quit you.